 “I’ve never taken a personal shot at this president.
 I think his family is off limits,” Debbie Dingell said.

 She said John Dingell’s brother, her brother-in-law, is currently in hospice care.

 “We need more civility in this country,” the congresswoman continued.
 “The rhetoric, the bullying, the viciousness isn’t OK.
 And there are too many people across the country that are beginning to think it is OK.”

-Dingell’s Republican colleague, Rep. Fred Upton, was quick to criticize Trump’s remark and called on the president to apologize.
+Dingell’s Republican colleague Rep. Fred Upton, R-Mich., called on the president to apologize.

 “I’ve always looked up to John Dingell,” Upton tweeted.
 “My good friend and a great Michigan legend.
 There was no need to ‘dis’ him in a crass political way.
 Most unfortunate and an apology is due.”

 Rep. Dan Crenshaw, R-Texas, also offered Debbie Dingell his support.

 “Merry Christmas Debbie, you deserve to be able to heal in peace,” Crenshaw tweeted.
 “Those comments were totally unnecessary.”